 The Design faculty may accept candidates with an undergraduate degree in a field allied with or related to Design—for example, Computer Science, Architecture, Engineering, or Marketing/Advertising/Public Relations/Communication.
 These candidates have typically experienced specific aspects of design in a professional setting, and wish to expand their knowledge of design while still leveraging a previous academic background.
 Such students are often considered for an extended 3–year program where they must complete a year of preliminary undergraduate studios (and pass a faculty review) before continuing to graduate-level coursework.

-Our Graduate Application Process has Changed
+The Graduate Application Process

 The deadline for all applicants (U.S. Citizen, Permanent Resident or International) to submit both online applications and all required application materials is January 15.
 Late applications will not be accepted and incomplete applications will not be reviewed.